 - 1. The Chief Investment Officer is delegated the responsibility for managing and overseeing the investment process, including (i) hiring external investment managers to invest the assets of the several systems, (ii) creating or selecting and purchasing interests in specific investment vehicles, including limited partnerships, limited liability companies, private equity investments, private real estate investments, and co-investments, (iii) ensuring legal review of proposed investments for the Private Market Program by the Office of the Attorney General and (iv) monitoring compliance with investment contracts, State law, and Private Market Program processes enumerated in the Investment Policy Manual. - 2.
-Generating high returns will be the primary objective and will be reflected in the private market benchmarks. - 3.
+Generating high risk adjusted returns will be the primary objective and will be reflected in the private market benchmarks. - 3.
 The Private Market Program should be built with diversification in mind. - 4.
 The Chief Investment Officer will develop a private market strategic plan, which will be maintained separately from the Investment Policy Manual. - 5.
 The Chief Investment Officer may hire specialty consultants to aid in the strategic development, investment selection, due diligence, and monitoring of the private market investments.
 The specialty consultants may be actively involved in negotiations and in the review of the commercial terms of proposed investments. - 6.
 The private market investment vehicles may consist of (i) individual fund direct investments, (ii) fund of funds investments or (iii) other types of private market investments. - 7.
 An alignment of interest should be sought between the private market manager and the System as an investor; the private market manager should primarily benefit only when its investors benefit. - 8.
-While the Board supports economic development for the State of Maryland, the Board is also acutely aware of its fiduciary responsibilities.
-Private market investment funds that are seen to aid economic development in the State of Maryland will be handled by exactly the same process as all other investment opportunities for the Program.
-All managers for the Program will be subjected to the same rigorous analysis.
+Private Market Investment Opportunities in Marland - a.
+The Board believes that Maryland presents excellent investment opportunities which could be appropriate for the System, recognizing that the Board is obligated to fulfil its fiduciary responsibilities under applicable law.
+Consistent with fiduciary duties, private market investments that are seen to aid economic development in the State of Maryland will be handled by exactly the same process and standards as all other investment opportunities for the Program.
+All investments for the Private Market Program will be subjected to the same rigorous analysis and due diligence.